Electromagnetic Navigation Bronchoscopy - CAM 701122

 A 2023 meta-analysis of 55 studies, a 2020 meta-analysis of 40 studies, and a 2015 meta-analysis of 17 studies of ENB reported a large pooled positive likelihood ratio but a small negative likelihood ratio.
 Similarly, a 2014 meta-analysis of 15 studies found that navigation success was high, but diagnostic yield (64.9; 95% confidence interval [CI], 59.2 to 70.3) and NPV (52.1; 95% CI, 43.5 to 60.6) were relatively low.
 The systematic reviews assessed the methodological quality of the evidence as low.
 Results from 2 large prospective multicenter uncontrolled studies, AQuiRE and NAVIGATE, provide information about test characteristics and safety of ENB.
 An analysis of more than 500 patients included in the AQuiRE registry found a diagnostic yield of ENB that was lower than in other studies, and lower than bronchoscopy without ENB or endobronchial ultrasound.
 In the U.S. cohort of the NAVIGATE study, the 2-year diagnostic yield was 69.8%.
 Overall, 4.3% of patients experienced pneumothorax, and grade 2 or higher pneumothorax occurred in 2.9% of patients.
 Bronchopulmonary hemorrhage occurred in 2.5% of patients overall and grade 2 or higher bronchopulmonary hemorrhage in 1.6% of patients.
 There were no deaths related to the ENB device.

-Electromagnetic Navigation Bronchoscopy To Aid in the Diagnosis of Mediastinal Lymph Node(s)
+Electromagnetic Navigation Bronchoscopy to Aid in the Diagnosis of Mediastinal Lymph Node(s)

 Clinical Context and Test Purpose